Do you want to learn about the types of snakes found in the Democratic Republic of the Congo?

 - Male Puff Adders are usually larger than females.

-Puff Adders are one of the most dangerous snakes in the Democratic Republic of the Congo.
+Puff Adders are one of the most dangerous snakes in the DRC.

 This ill-tempered native snake roams savannas, grasslands, and – to the great misfortune of inhabitants – densely populated areas.
 The Puff Adder gets its name from how it inflates itself when threatened.
 Instead of moving away, it will hiss a warning to intruders before inflating and striking.